Frequently Asked Questions

 What if someone loses connection?

-No worries.
-Your phone polls the server every few seconds to stay in sync.
-If you lose connection and reconnect, you'll automatically catch up to the current game state.
-Your hole cards are stored on the server, not your device.
+Clients poll the server to stay in sync.
+If someone reconnects, they automatically catch up to the current game state.

 Is there dark mode?

-Yes!
-RbPkr follows your device's system preferences.
-If your phone or tablet is set to dark mode, RbPkr will automatically display in dark mode too.
+Yes.
+RbPkr automatically follows your device’s system preferences.
+If your phone or tablet is set to dark mode, the interface will switch automatically for a more comfortable viewing experience.

 What’s the hand limit?